nstijepovic/sample-foundry-apim/README.md

-# Azure AI Foundry + APIM Integration
+# Microsoft Foundry + APIM Integration

-> Connect Azure AI Foundry to any OpenAI-compatible LLM provider through Azure API Management (APIM).
+> Connect Microsoft Foundry to any OpenAI-compatible LLM provider through Azure API Management (APIM).

-⚠️ **This is a sample implementation** to demonstrate how to integrate Azure AI Foundry with external LLM providers via APIM.
+⚠️ **This is a sample implementation** to demonstrate how to integrate Microsoft Foundry with external LLM providers via APIM.
 It was created to make the integration work based on the official documentation.

 ## Required Reading